 You're a cyclist and you want to rent a high-quality bicycle in Austin.
 Again, there are some options of you!
 Austin is a city full of excellent cyclists who love training and competing, and there are several high-end cycling shops where you can actually rent by the day, week, or even month.

 Are there city bikes in Austin?

 We have our own bicycle-sharing system called B-Cycle.
-You can rent a bike from any station around the city, pay by the ride, and return the bike to another station.
+You can rent a bike from any station around the city, pay for the ride, and return the bike to another station.
 In fact, Austin set a national record for the number of bike check-outs in a single day one year during SXSW!